 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Pleasant Hill, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Pleasant Hill, IA.
+- How to file a small claim filing in Pleasant Hill, IA.

 - What to expect during a small claim hearing in Pleasant Hill, IA.

-- How much going to small claims costs in Pleasant Hill, IA.
+- How much does going to small claims costs in Pleasant Hill, IA?

-How Do I File A Small Claims Lawsuit in Pleasant Hill, IA County?
+How Do I File Small Claims in Pleasant Hill, IA County?

 You can always sue an individual Pleasant Hill, IA small claims court if they live in Pleasant Hill, IA county.
 You can always sue a company in Pleasant Hill, IA Small Claims Court if their business is located in Pleasant Hill, IA county.